Megadash452/tree-struct/README.md

 A general-purpose Tree implementation in Rust.

+## Dynamic Dispatch
+TODO: Explain when to use static dispatch Node (main branch) and when to use dynamic dispatch (this branch).

 ## Trees and Nodes

 A Tree is essentially an `owned` Node with **content**, **children**, and no **parent**.